SARAH MYERSCOUGH GALLERY

-Sarah Myerscough Gallery is situated in an old boathouse on the river in Barnes, where the gallery curates seminal exhibitions reflective of the contemporary dialogues in craft and design.
+Sarah Myerscough Gallery is situated on North Row in Mayfair, where the gallery curates seminal exhibitions reflective of the contemporary dialogues in craft and design.

 The gallery represents highly-skilled international artist-designer-makers, whose practices are grounded in craft-making traditions but defined by contemporary innovation and invention.
 Through diverse making processes, they collectively embrace the complex intersections between history and future; hand and technology; form and function.
 By curating a specialist programme of exhibitions, the gallery aims to support this movement within the arts, which advocates the importance of retaining elements of the past, to mould a vision of the future.